 Armored Snail Facts

 - Amazingly, this incredible snail actually evolved a method of utilizing iron sulfide in its shell.
-Indeed, it literally produces armor-plated shells.
+As a result, it literally produces armor-plated shells.
 The United States military is currently attempting to employ armor-developing techniques inspired by it.

 Armored Snail Physical Description

-Species: C. squamiferum
+- Species: C. squamiferum

 Armored Snail Distribution, Habitat, and Ecology

-It was first discovered living at the bases of black smokers, in the kara hydrothermal vent field, which lies on the Central Indian Ridge.
+Humans discovered the creature living at the bases of black smokers, in the kara hydrothermal vent field.
+This lies on the Central Indian Ridge.
 Later, researchers discovered a small population living along the Central Indian Ridge, near the Mauritius Islands.